-These downgrades can be extremely costly.
-First, this situation can make it difficult for a hospital or health system to provide consistently affordable, quality healthcare that prioritizes patient care.
-Secondly, in many cases, the difference between the original billed amount and the downgraded diagnosis ranges from thousands of dollars to tens of thousands of dollars in reimbursement.
+Downgrades are expensive.
+This situation can make it difficult for a hospital or health system to provide consistently affordable, quality healthcare that prioritizes patient care and, in many cases, the difference between the original billed amount and the downgraded diagnosis ranges from thousands of dollars to tens of thousands of dollars in reimbursement.
 Plus, administrative costs for these cases typically skyrocket.

 Our goal is to streamline processes and connect payers and providers to help ensure appropriate reimbursement.
 We understand that preventing DRG downgrades is likely a major priority for your hospital.
 How can your team learn to prevent DRG downgrades?
 Take a look at our five expert tips below.

 1. Review Your Contracts

 Review the agreements you have in place with each payer to see exactly what criteria have been set around DRG downgrades.
 Some things to identify: